FDIM/jasmine-unit-test-generator/README.md

 * pipe
 * class file (may not be useful depending on use case)

-## usage
+## Usage

 run `jasmine-unit-test-generator <path-to-file>`

-### with custom handlers
+with custom dependency handlers:

 run `jasmine-unit-test-generator --handlers <path-to-handlers-dir> <path-to-file>`

-### custom handlers
+## Dependency handlers

-You can extend formatting in spec files for each dependency by making a handler.
-See `default-dependency-handler.ts`.
+You can extend formatting of resulting spec files for each dependency by making a dependency handler.
+See [default-dependency-handler.ts](./src/default-dependency-handler.ts)

-It is possible to adjust declarations, initializers and dependencies.
+It is possible to add extra declarations, initializers and dependencies.

 ## development

+It's probably best to:

+* add an input file in `spec/fixtures` folder, e.g. test.ts
+* add expected output file, e.g. test.spec.expected.ts
+* link them in integration.spec.ts

+Alternavely, you can:

+* run `npm link`
-run `npm run build:dev`
+* run `npm run build:dev`
+* run `jasmine-unit-test-generator <option>` in your project of choice

 ## release